Thrivestack-public/docs/docs/getting-started/self-serve/integrate/integrate.md

 </summary>

-// TODO: Link to Onboarding Checklist.

 For the prosumer template workflow, this is the final user redirection.
-You can configure the page where you want to redirect the user at the [Onboarding Checklist](#).
+You can configure the page where you want to redirect the user at the Onboarding Checklist.
 Thrivestack will redirect the user to this page.

 With this redirection, ThriveStack will also set the authentication token in the Cookie specific to your app domain.